-Local governments’ “use it or lose it” culture may drive a fair number of to spend more right before the end of the fiscal year
+Local governments’ “use it or lose it” culture may drive a fair number of them to spend more right before the end of their fiscal year

-A fresh, new budget may embolden a local government to spend more at the beginning of fiscal year
+A fresh, new budget may embolden a fair number of local government to spend more at the beginning of their fiscal year

 Just the Facts